 Reduced cost assistive listening systems for retired and active-duty military service members and their families – In an effort to improve the quality of life for those who serve our country, Williams Sound has proudly partnered with the Military Audiology Association (MAA) to offer the Retiree Assistive Listening Devices (RALD) program to both retired and active-duty military service members and their families.
 The RALD program was created to provide these individuals access to assistive listening devices (ALDs) at a reduced cost, along with free personalized telephone support.
 For more information on RALD, please visit Williams Sound or Military Audiology Association.

 In many situations, organizations, government agencies, educational institutions and employers are required by federal or state law to provide auxiliary aids and services for communication access (but not hearing aids).
 Some of these situations are: employers with 15 or more employees, hotels, hospitals, senior centers and residential facilities.
-If you are inquiring about communication assistance in one of these situations, call the Disability and Business Technical Assistance Center at 800.949.4232 for more information or visit their website at ADATA.
+If you are inquiring about communication assistance in one of these situations, call the ADA National Network at 800.949.4232 for more information or visit their website at ADATA.

 Carolina Children’s Communicative Disorders Program